machzqcq/CucumberJVMExamples/cucumberjvm-selenium-class1/README.md

     mvn clean test -Dcucumber.options="classpath:features/BrowserCommands.feature:11"

 This should result in no scenarios running because there are no scenarios at line:10 Moreover, if we want to override running entire features folder, we can do this

+All cucumber.options are documented [here](https://github.com/cucumber/cucumber-jvm/blob/main/core/src/main/resources/io/cucumber/core/options/USAGE.txt)

 ## Few options you can try on this project